joseywoermann/logger/README.md

 ### Configuration

-it is possible to modify the loggers behaviour and appereance in the constructor.
+It is possible to modify the loggers behaviour and appearance in the constructor.

-The fist argument determines whether to use UTC or local time.
+The first argument determines whether to use UTC or local time.
 The second argument can be used to change the colors used to highlight the log level.

 ```ts